genepi/nf-gwas/docs/getting-started.md

 3. Run the pipeline on a test dataset using Docker to validate your installation.

     ```
-    nextflow run genepi/gwas-regenie -r v0.3.0 -profile test,docker
+    nextflow run genepi/gwas-regenie -r v0.3.1 -profile test,<docker,singularity>
     ```

 ### Run the pipeline on your data

 1. Create a Nextflow configuration file (e.g. `project.config`) and set the required parameters and paths.
-A list of all parameters can be found [here](params/params.md).
+A complete list of parameters can be found [here](params/params.md).

     ```
     params {